jeroenooms/opencpu-pages/_posts/2014-03-02-jsonlite-version-094.md

 cover: "containers.jpg"
 ---

 A new version of the <a href="http://cran.r-project.org/web/packages/jsonlite">jsonlite package</a> was released to CRAN.
 In addition to adding small new features, this release cleans up code and documentation.
-Some compiler warnings from <code>RJSONIO</code> are fixed and the <a href="http://cran.r-project.org/web/packages/jsonlite/jsonlite.pdf">reference manual</a> is a bit more concise.
+Some annoying compiler warnings inherited from <code>RJSONIO</code> are fixed and the <a href="http://cran.r-project.org/web/packages/jsonlite/jsonlite.pdf">reference manual</a> is a bit more concise.
 Also some new examples of public JSON APIs were added to the <a href="http://cran.r-project.org/web/packages/jsonlite/vignettes/json-mapping.pdf">package vignette</a>.
 These are great to see the power of <code>jsonlite</code> in action when working with real world JSON structures.

 ## What is jsonlite again?